 Each section allows you to view the data in different chart types (pie chart, bar graph, and more) along with a description.
-Each chart within the technology dashboard that compares 3 variables has the option to view in bubble chart format.
+Each chart within the company dashboard that compares 3 variables has the option to view in bubble chart format.
 Additionally, you can also display numbers on your chart data.
 These displayed numbers can also be exported.

 Here's how you can easily toggle between different chart types:

 Below we'll go through the different sections and chart options under the Company Dashboard: